INFORMATION FOR

 The Awards provide a quality endorsement to be used in marketing your product.
 Digital medals and medal stickers are available for use by all entrants whose products reach judging benchmarks.

-3. Content marketing opportunity
+3. Marketing opportunity

 4. Authoritative judging process

-• Judging is conducted by an independent and experienced panel lead by Lauraine Jacobs
+Judging is conducted by an independent and experienced panel lead by Lauraine Jacobs.
+Judging is conducted in a double-blind manner

 5. Exposure to New Zealand’s leading food experts and influencers

-• Entrants build awareness and recognition of their products among New Zealand’s leading food experts
+Entrants build awareness and recognition of their products among New Zealand’s leading food experts

 6. Network and meet other Outstanding Food Producers

-• At the Champions Party, winner dinners or cooking classes
+At the Champions Party, winner dinners or cooking classes

 7. Winner Events

-• All entrants receive feedback on their entry.
+All entrants receive feedback on their entry.
 Entrants find the judges comments very useful for marketing purposes.
 Even if you don't win, getting feedback provides invaluable knowledge that may help you grow, improve and develop your offering, or reassess certain aspects of your product.